magento/devdocs/guides/v2.1/howdoi/customize_product.md

 ## Overview

-In Magento version 2.1 the product creation form was completely refactored, and implemented using the [form UI component]({{site.gdeurl21}}ui-components/ui-form.html).
+In Magento version 2.1, the product creation form was completely refactored, and implemented using the [form UI component]({{site.gdeurl21}}ui-components/ui-form.html).

 Product attributes and attribute sets available in the form, can be customized and added under **STORES** > **Attributes** in the Admin.
 But you can also customize the form view and behavior in code.
-The following sections describe what files define the form, and how they can be customized in your module.
+The following sections describe what files define the form and how they can be customized in your module.

 ## Prerequisites